tymyrddin/purple/source/index.rst

 Purple team
 ======================================================

-We support organisations growing securely, from small start-ups to large enterprises.
+We support organisations growing securely, from small startups to scale-ups, and NGO's.
 By combining structured planning, threat modelling, incident response, and team capability building, operations can be made resilient against evolving risks.
 This approach scales with your organisation, integrating security and organisational development at every stage.